 Common Name: Da Ji

-Euphorbia pekinensis is a Perennial up to 0.60 metres tall.
+Euphorbia pekinensis is a perennial plant that can grow up to 0.60 metres tall.

 It has medicinal uses.